stephenclemmer/reading-notes/class-03.md

  (a + c) + b;
 ```

+The result would be: '10dog'

+false = 0 and true = 1

+10 + 0 = 10
+10 + 'dog' = '10dog'

+This is best understood if one were to change the false value to true

+false = 0 and true = 1

+10 + 1 = 11
+11 + 'dog' = '11dog'

 **Describe a real world example of when a conditional statement should be used in a JavaScript program.**

+Conditional statements create rules that result in consequences.
+In a JavaScript program, they may manifest as, "If a condition is met, then give an output."
+For instance if a person was asked to pick a number the computer may give one answer if the nbumber chosen were even, and another answer if the number chosen was odd.